ualberta-mueller-group/MCGS/docs/development-notes.md

        ```
        make clean && make DEBUG=1 ASAN=address && ./MCGS --run-tests
        ```
+       Check list of default implementation warnings at the end to see if some games are missing implementations of functions.
     2. Run larger test set with default compilation flags (also quite slow):
        ```
        make clean && make && ./MCGS --run-tests --test-dir input/main_tests